 Update for FCSB Fall Ball Season - July 13

-The volunteer board members of Fall Creek Softball and Baseball (FCSB) wish to remind you that the safety of your ballplayers, your families and extended families remain our top priority!
+The volunteer board members of Fall Creek Softball and Baseball (FCSB) wish to remind you that the safety of ballplayers and families remain our top priority!
 We are working extremely hard to make the upcoming fall season as safe and fun as possible for all participants.

-As we are nearing the start of practices and games, the FCSB board would like to communicate our league-wide protocols and policies below:
+As we are nearing the start of practices and games, we would like to communicate our league-wide protocols and policies below:

 We are depending and relying on parents for ballplayer(s) health.
 Please do not bring anyone to practices or games experiencing a fever, signs of Covid-19 or feeling unwell.

-Limited use of dugouts – No more than three coaches/ ballplayers may be in the dugout.
+Limited use of dugouts – No more than three coaches/ ballplayers may be in the dugout at the same time.
 The bleachers by each dugout will be reserved for the rest of the ballplayers/coaches.
 Bat bags may be hung on the outside of the dugouts and the fence between the dugout and home plate area.

 Parents and fans need to watch the games from outfield fences beyond the dugouts on the 1st and 3rd base sidelines.

 No shared equipment between players – including bats, gloves, water bottles and batting helmets.
-FCSB will make arrangements to assign players that may need them.
-Please let your ballplayers’ coach know if you need a helmet.
+The league will loan helmets to players that need them and can not get one of their own.
+We do have a limited supply so this will be on a first come first serve basis.

 Catcher equipment and helmets will be cleaned between player changes by a coach.

-FCSB will do a league-wide communication of any confirmed Covid case following strict HIPPAA guidelines.
-FCSB commissioners and board officers will assure any affected players have been quarantined.
+FCSB will do a league-wide communication of any confirmed Covid case following HIPPAA guidelines.
+FCSB commissioners and board officers will not allow any player we suspect to be ill to participate.

 Parents and coaches should consistently remind ballplayers of these safety guidelines.